fhem/alexa-fhem-docker/README.md

 The main repository will allow you to install on any of these platforms.
-In case you would like to specifically choose your platform, go to the platform-related repository by clicking on the respective link above.
+In case you would like to specifically choose your platform, go to the platform-related section in the container repository.

 The platform repositories will also allow you to choose more specific build tags beside the rolling tags latest or dev.